 - A failed crown.

-- Damaged by decay beyond restore.
+- Damaged by decay beyond restoration.

 Oral surgery removes teeth and damaged bone and tissue to provide a healthy foundation for an implant or a man-made crown.